-- In 2019 Yukon has a population of 35,874 people with its capital Whitehorse lovingly called “The Wilderness City”.
+- In 2019 Yukon had a population of 35,874 people with its capital Whitehorse lovingly called “The Wilderness City”.
+It is steadily growing.

 - At 5,959 m (19,551 ft), Yukon’s Mount Logan, in Kluane National Park and Reserve, is the highest mountain in Canada and the second-highest on the North American continent.